Optimal Algorithms for Submodular Maximization with Distributed Constraints: Problem Statement

 \subsection{Continuous Extension of Problem \ref{prob:main_problem}}

 Sequential algorithms such as SGA can only achieve a $1/2$ approximation of the optimal solution.
-To achieve the best possible $(1-1/e)$ approximation of the optimal solution, it is necessary to extend Problem \ref{prob:main_problem} to the continuous domain via the so-called \textit{multilinear extension} of the submodular objective function $f$ \cite{Nemhauser-I}.
+To achieve the best possible $(1-1/e)$ approximation of the optimal solution, it is necessary to extend Problem \ref{prob:main_problem} to the continuous domain via the so-called \textit{multilinear extension} of the submodular objective function $f$ \citep{nemhauser1978analysis}.
 Thus, the method we use in this work to achieve the tight $(1-1/e)$ approximation relies on the continualization of Problem \ref{prob:main_problem}.
-Importantly, it has been shown that Problem \ref{prob:main_problem} and the optimization problem engendered by lifting Problem 1 to the continuous domain via this multilinear extension yield the same solution \cite{Calinescu}.
-Furthermore, by applying proper rounding techniques, such as those described in Section 5.1 of \cite{Hamed} and in \cite{Calinescu} and \cite{Chekuri} to the continuous relaxation of Problem \ref{prob:main_problem}, one can obtain the tight $(1-1/e)$ approximation for Problem \ref{prob:main_problem}.
+Importantly, it has been shown that Problem \ref{prob:main_problem} and the optimization problem engendered by lifting Problem 1 to the continuous domain via this multilinear extension yield the same solution \citep{calinescu2011maximizing}.
+Furthermore, by applying proper rounding techniques, such as those described in Section 5.1 of \citep{mokhtari2018decentralized} and in \citep{calinescu2011maximizing} and \citep{chekuri2014submodular} to the continuous relaxation of Problem \ref{prob:main_problem}, one can obtain the tight $(1-1/e)$ approximation for Problem \ref{prob:main_problem}.
 Therefore, our approach in this paper will be to lift Problem \ref{prob:main_problem} to the continuous domain.
 We formulate this problem in the following way: